Lumbar Puncture (cont.)

 A health-care provider will usually review and interpret the test results with the patient.
 These results often will need to be evaluated in relation to other blood and radiologic test results.

 What diseases are diagnosed by examination of the CSF?

 Spinal fluid obtained from the lumbar puncture can be used to diagnose many important diseases such as bleeding around the brain; increased pressure from hydrocephalus; inflammation of the brain, spinal cord, or adjacent tissues (encephalitis, meningitis); tumors of the brain or spinal cord, etc. Sometimes spinal fluid can indicate diseases of the immune system, such as multiple sclerosis.

 When spinal fluid is removed during an LP, the risks include headache, brain herniation, bleeding, and infection.
 Each of these complications are uncommon with the exception of headache, which can appear from hours to up to a day after a lumbar puncture.
 Up to 25 % of patients will get headaches after the procedure.
 Headaches occur less frequently when the patient remains lying flat several hours after the procedure.

 What are the benefits of a lumbar puncture?

-The benefits of the LP depend upon the exact situation for which it is performed, but an LP can provide lifesaving information.
+The benefits of the LP depend upon the exact situation for which it is performed, but a lumbar puncture can provide lifesaving information.

 Find the secrets to longer life.